flowerinthenight/hedge/README.md

 // Calling op.Send(...) will be handled by the leader through the WithLeaderHandler callback.
 // For broadcast, any pod can call op.Broadcast(...) here which will be handled by each
 //   pod's WithBroadcastHandler callback.
+// For distributed semaphore, any pod can call the following:
+//   sem := op.NewSemaphore(ctx, "semaphore-name", 2)
+//   sem.Acquire(ctx)
+//   sem.Release(ctx)

 cancel()
 <-done